Khaledgarbaya/haxe-samples/command-line-tool/README.md

 Command-line-tool Sample
 ========================

-You can find the tutorial [here link](http://khaledgarbaya.net/create-a-cross-platform-command-line-tool-in-haxe) for more information.
+You can find the tutorial [here](http://khaledgarbaya.net/create-a-cross-platform-command-line-tool-in-haxe) for more information.

 Feel Free to fork play around and add some more cool commands.